emse-sas/sca-ip/README.rst

-SCABox IP repository
+SCABox IPs
 ***************************************************************

 Overview
 ===============================================================

-This repository contains IPs related to side-channel analysis and used in the [SCABox](https://samibendou.github.io/sca_framework/) project
+This repository contains FPGA IPs related to side-channel analysis and used in the `SCABox <https://samibendou.github.io/sca_framework/>`_ project

 - Cores : cryptographic accelerators
-- Sensors : power sensors
+- Sensors : electrical power sensors
 - Acquisition : synchronous sensors monitoring

 Each IP in this repository is provided with all the interface needed to be reusable in any